ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 * Using library version 0.6.0-alpha.7
 * Added experimental functions for deleting, saving and to recreate saved virtual boundaries (920,950,T8)
 * Quite a lot of improvements for processing map data, spot areas and virtual boundaries
+* Move some states from "info" channel to sub channels "info.library" and "info.network"
 * Added some cleaning log values
 * Some improvements and fixes